eventsauce-symfony/eventsauce-bundle/README.md

 `event` (default)

 - Event is only send to the handler that supports the event type
-- Doesn't send headers
+- Doesn't dispatch headers

 `event_with_headers`

-- Event is only send to the handler that supports the  event type
+- Event is dispatch send to the handler that supports the event type
 - Receive of message headers in the second handler argument

 `message`

-- Message is send to the any handler that supports the Message type.
+- Message is dispatch to the any handler that supports the Message type.
 You have to manually check event type
 - Message object includes the event and headers

 Change the default **event** mode